 How Do You Know When a Money Tree Plant Needs Watering?

 Although money tree plants are pretty thirsty, it’s best to check if they need watering before giving them a drink.
 This reduces the risk of overwatering, a common problem when caring for money tree plants.

-Start by checking the soil with your finger or a moisture meter.
+I start by checking the soil with my finger (you can also use a moisture meter if preferred).
 Push your finger into the soil up until your knuckle.
 If the top 2 inches of soil feel dry to the touch, it’s time to water your money tree plant.

-Sometimes, your money tree plant will give you visual signs that it needs watering.
-If your plant has drooping stems or leaves, it probably needs watering.
+Sometimes, my money tree plant will give me visual signs that it needs watering as well.
+If the plant has drooping stems or leaves, it probably needs watering.
 Even if you spot drooping leaves, it’s also best to check the soil.

 Environmental Factors That May Impact Watering Cycles

 The environment around your money tree plant may influence how often you need to water it.
 These environmental factors include light levels, soil, ambient temperatures, and humidity levels.

 Money tree plants need bright, indirect light or filtered sunlight.
 If the plant receives too much direct sun, it’ll use more water, so you’ll need to water more frequently.
 However, if your money tree plant grows in partial shade, you’ll need to water it less frequently.